DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 The Ethereum execution layer API provides the basis for all external interactions with the Ethereum blockchain.
 The interactions with the Ethereum network can be divided into four categories.
 Transferring ETH, deploy contracts, executing contracts, and administrative tasks.
 The API also provides endpoints that returns historical network and block data.

 ## 1.3 Definitions and Terms
-just listing them here for now not sure exactly what ones I need or don't.
-I would rather have a long list that I trim than having too little
 * ETH
-* ERC token?
 * Smart contracts
 * user
 * client